 Apply to speak here.

 Our research and experience from the 2020 Time Blocking Summit gives us some clues regarding the jobs summitteers are trying to get done in their task management, but are having some difficulty completing.
-Here is a distilled list of their concerns:
+Here is a distilled list of their concerns expressed as their unmet needs.

 It’s worth repeating that our summitteers are often experienced task managers who don’t want beginner-level ideas.
 Instead, they want deep dives they can use to make useful changes, rather than cliches or basic notions they already know.
 This puts an extra onus on us as speakers.